Morden: Today

-The largest building in the town centre is Crown House, sixties-built and 14 storeys tall; designed in 1959 by A. Green ARIBA and built between 1960 and 1962.
+The largest building in the town centre is Crown House, 14 storeys tall and built between 1960 and 1962.
 The concaved frontage of the building lends it some distinction, as does the "chessboard" style juxtaposition of its light and dark facade features.
 It incorporated The Crown public house, on which site part of the building covered.
 The building is home to Merton Civic Centre and a large adjoining library.

 At around the same time, Morden Underground Station, originally a single storey building, with shops, had three-storey office accommodation incorporated above it.

-A further office building with a large supermarket (now a Sainsbury's) at ground-floor level was built in the 1980s at the other end of the town centre.
+A further office building with a large supermarket (now a Sainsbury's) at ground-floor level, was built in the 1980s in the centre of the town shopping centre.
+This replaced an equally large building housing the Royal Arsenal Co-operative Society.

 The cinema and adjoining garage were demolished and replaced by shops some years ago.

 Landmarks

 Morden plays host to a number of buildings and parks worthy of note including: